describo/describo.github.io/src/tour.md

         <p>In addition, we can directly update the metadata for the file with the information we uncover by
         working with the assistant. </p>
         <p>
-            <a href="/docs/guide/tutorials/transcribing-content-assistant.html" target="_blank">See the tutorial for more information.</a>
+            <a href="/docs/guide/transcribing-content-assistant.html" target="_blank">See the documentation for more information.</a>
         </p>
         `,
         image:   "/images/tour/desktop10.webp"